Dishali-Sonmale/Assignment/README.md

 ##Deliverables
-### 1. Create Employee Table with following fields
+#### 1. Create Employee Table with following fields
 EmployeeId, EmployeeName, EmployeeCode, DOB, Address, PhoneNumber, MobileNumber, Email , JoiningDate, TerminationDate, IsDisabled

-### 2. Create EmployeeDetails Table with following fields
+#### 2. Create EmployeeDetails Table with following fields
 EmployeeDetailId, EmployeeId, Qualification, Year, Univercity, CGPA

-##Follow below mentioned guide to Create Master Detail connection between this two tables and to create UI and other components
+#### 3. Follow below mentioned guide to Create Master Detail connection between this two tables and to create UI and other components
 https://serenity.is/docs/tutorials/movies/01-creating-movie-table

+#### 4. Complete UI and Save one Employee record with all relevant values.

+### Once completed share link of the repository to assignment@ornaverse.com

 For any questions you can reach out us at assignment@ornaverse.com

-####Once completed share link of the repository to assignment@ornaverse.com